gurditsingh/hydeout/_posts/file.md

 we can use apache spark it's going to read from Kafka and do streaming analytics.
 On historical reporting streaming is great it tells you what's happening right now.
 > Problem ?
- But it doesn't let me look back in time and do more complicated things like machine learning. lambda architecture mean it means in addition to running my streaming pipeline that I use for kind of the immediate results I'm also going to run this batch pipeline that is you know maybe more correct although in a spark it's actually the same and I'm gonna archive all this data into the data lake and then now that I have this data Lake I can do reporting on it right so okay trick number one lambda architecture this brings us on to
+ But it doesn't let me look back in time and do more complicated things like machine learning.

+**lambda architecture save our life** what it's means in addition to running my streaming pipeline that I use for kind of the immediate results I'm also going to run this batch pipeline that is you know maybe more correct although in a spark it's actually the same and I'm gonna archive all this data into the data lake and then now that I have this data Lake I can do reporting on it right so okay trick number one lambda architecture this brings us on to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5NTc2ODk5MCwxMjcwMjU0NzY0LC0zMT
-kwODY3MDAsLTY5OTgyMjA4LC03MzkzOTA4MzEsLTcwNzU3MTgz
-MSwtNTkyNDU0Mzc2LDE0Mzg0MzAxMTcsOTQzMDgwMjczXX0=
+eyJoaXN0b3J5IjpbNjEwNTk4NDYsMTI3MDI1NDc2NCwtMzE5MD
+g2NzAwLC02OTk4MjIwOCwtNzM5MzkwODMxLC03MDc1NzE4MzEs
+LTU5MjQ1NDM3NiwxNDM4NDMwMTE3LDk0MzA4MDI3M119
 -->